Belt Drive Now Standard

 - Includes a shaft coupler to attach to your existing prop shaft

-The ThunderStruck Gear Reduction comes standard with a 2:1 gear reduction pulley set mounted on a 1" stainless steel drive shaft and thrust bearing.
-The stainless steel plate is 1/4" thick, and has multiple mounting holes to make aligning your gear reduction easier, and includes a belt tensioner.
-The side supports can be cut if needed for custom mount requirements.
-Top mounting bosses can be used for additional triangulated support and alignment.
+This ThunderStruck Gear Reduction comes standard with a 2:1 gear reduction pulley set mounted on a 1" stainless steel drive shaft and thrust bearing.
+The stainless steel plate is 1/4" thick, and has multiple mounting holes to make aligning your gear reduction easier.
+Diagonal support arms are provided for maintaining correct alignment.
+A belt tensioner is also included.

 Our gear reduction also includes a flexible shaft coupler composed of a double roller chain sprocket set which makes alignment easier and takes stress off the reduction.
 One sprocket is mounted on the gear reduction shaft, and the other is mounted on your existing prop shaft.
 They are joined with a double roller chain as seen in the photo.
-Motors are sold separately.
-Included motor pulley/hub is for a 7/8" motor shaft.
 Please include your existing prop shaft diameter with your order.

 Do I need a gear reduction?